strudast/mern/README.md

-# MERN Crash Course Project
+# MERN eshop showcase Project

 This is a full-stack MERN (MongoDB, Express, React, Node.js) application built as part of a crash course.
 The project demonstrates how to create a backend API with Node.js and Express, connect to a MongoDB database, and integrate it with a React frontend.